-The Foundation has a policy of appropriating for distribution each year four percent of its endowment fund's prior year-end balance.
 In establishing this policy, the Foundation considered the long-term expected return on its investment assets, the nature and duration of the individual endowment funds, many of which must be maintained in perpetuity because of donor-restrictions, and the possible effects of inflation.
-The Foundation expects the current spending policy to allow its endowment funds to continue to grow.
+The Foundation expects the current spending policy to allow its endowment funds to grow at a nominal average rate of 4 percent annually.
 This is consistent with the Foundation's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.